milan-zededa/httptrace/nettrace/README.md

 customize the HTTP client behaviour), otherwise tracing functionality may get broken.
 Instead, configure the desired behaviour of the HTTP client inside the `nettrace.HTTPClientCfg` argument of the `nettrace.NewHTTPClient()` constructor.
+The only allowed action is to additionally wrap the Transport with a [RoundTripper][round-tripper] implementation, which is allowed to for example modify HTTP requests/responses, but still should call the wrapped Transport for the HTTP request execution.
+An example of this is [Transport from the oauth2 package][oauth2-transp], adding an Authorization header with a token.

 With the client constructed, run one or more HTTP requests (using the embedded `http.Client`) and later use `GetTrace()` to obtain collected network traces: